mrkkrp/ace-popup-menu/README.md

 Download this package and place it somewhere, so Emacs can see it.
 Then put `(require 'ace-popup-menu)` into your configuration file.
 Done!

+It's available via MELPA, so you can just <kbd>M-x package-install RET ace-popup-menu RET</kbd>.

 ## Usage

 In order to replace standard behavior of `x-popup-menu`, activate